 - It has been six years since Michael Brown was killed in Ferguson, Missouri.
 What has changed in the conversation on police brutality and racial justice?
 Have you seen change in your home town?
 Country?
 Church?

 - What are the implications of incarnational ministry as we enter conversations about race and identity?

-- When you think about the Michael Brown and Eric Garner cases (among others), are there people whose perspectives are difficult for you to understand?
+- When you think about the George Floyd and Breonna Taylor cases (among others), are there people whose perspectives are difficult for you to understand?
 Who do you relate to most easily and why?

 - How can compassion transform conversations we have about race?
 What spaces exist, or could we create, where these conversations can safely happen?